sh123/nano_power_meter/README.md

 # Introduction
-Dual channel Arduino Nano RF power milliwatt meter meter for HF/VHF/UHF/SHF bands.
+Dual channel Arduino Nano RF milliwatt power meter for HF/VHF/UHF/SHF bands.

 This project is Arduino Nano clone of W1GHZ power meter adopted for use with Arduino Nano and SSD1307 OLED screen.
 Read more details at http://www.w1ghz.org/new/portable_powermeter.pdf